Aim of the NZ ETS

 For more information on the review see About the New Zealand ETS review 2015/16.

-Public consultation is currently taking place on the NZ ETS on improvements that will strengthen the ETS framework so that it is a credible and well-functioning scheme that helps us meet our climate change targets.
-Find out more information and how to have your say
+The Government is proposing improvements to the NZ ETS to strengthen the ETS framework so that it is a credible and well-functioning scheme that helps us meet our climate change targets.
+Find out more information.